Space Shuttle abort modes: Abort to orbit

 An abort to orbit (ATO) was available when the intended orbit could not be reached but a lower stable orbit above 120 mi above Earth's surface was possible.
-This occurred during mission STS-51-F, when Challenger's center engine failed five minutes and 46 seconds after liftoff.
+This occurred during mission STS-51-F, when Challenger's center engine failed 5 minutes and 46 seconds after liftoff.
 An orbit near the craft's planned orbit was established, and the mission continued despite the abort to a lower orbit.
-The Mission Control Center at Johnson Space Center observed an SSME failure and called "Challenger-Houston, abort ATO."
+The Mission Control Center at Johnson Space Center observed an SSME failure and called "Challenger, Houston, abort ATO."
 The engine failure was later determined to be an inadvertent engine shutdown caused by faulty temperature sensors.

 The moment at which an ATO became possible was referred to as the "press to ATO" moment.
 In an ATO situation, the spacecraft commander rotated the cockpit abort mode switch to the ATO position and depressed the abort push button.
 This initiated the flight-control software routines that handled the abort.
 In the event of a loss of communication, the spacecraft commander could have made the abort decision and taken action independently.

-A hydrogen fuel leak in one of the SSMEs during the STS-93 mission resulted in a slight underspeed at main engine cutoff (MECO) but did not necessitate an ATO, and Columbia achieved its planned orbit; if the leak had been more severe, it might have necessitated an ATO, RTLS, or TAL abort.
+A hydrogen fuel leak in one of the SSMEs during the STS-93 mission resulted in a slight underspeed at main engine cutoff (MECO) but did not necessitate an ATO, and Columbia achieved its planned orbit; if the leak had been more severe, it might have necessitated one of the earlier abort options.